ArcAOGaming/arcao-front-end-template/docs/deployment.md

 2. Your ArNS name's ANT process ID (found on [arns.app](https://arns.app/#/manage/names))

-## Setup GitHub Secrets
+## Setup GitHub Variables and Secrets

-You'll need to set up two required GitHub secrets in your repository:
+You'll need to set up one secret and two variables in your repository:

+### Required Secret:

 1. `DEPLOY_KEY`: Your base64-encoded Arweave wallet keyfile
    - To convert your wallet file to base64: